theoallen/RMMZ/README.md

 Note:

 This does not mean I will ask the unencypted project of your game.
-Just the game *
+Just the free access to game.
+I don't play RPG Maker games majority of the time though *

 News
 =====